Low Calorie Pizza

 • In a mixing bowl, add the flour and yogurt and mix until combined.
 Add the salt and Italian seasonings and shape into a smooth ball of dough.

 • Lightly flour a kitchen surface.
-Transfer the ball of dough on top and place a sheet of parchment paper on top.
-Use a rolling pin to roll it out into 1/4 inch of thickness.
+Transfer the ball of dough onto the sheet of parchment paper.
+Use a rolling pin to roll it out to 10 inches wide.
 Transfer the dough onto the lined sheet or tray.

-• In a small ball, whisk together the sauce ingredients until smooth.
+• In a small bowl, whisk together the sauce ingredients until smooth.

 • Spread the sauce over the pizza crust.
 Add half the shredded cheese, followed by the pepperoni, then the remaining cheese.